Anura Wegodapola

 Anura Wegodapola (born Senevirathne Panditha Abeykoon Bandaranayaka Wasala Mudiyense Ralahamilage Anura Bandara Wegodapola on 23 March 1981) is a Sri Lankan cricketer.
-He is a left-handed batsman and right-arm off-break bowler who plays for Sri Lanka Navy.
+He is a left-handed batsman and right-arm off-break bowler who plays for the Sri Lanka Navy.
 He was born in Polgolla.

 Wegodapola made his List A debut for the side during the 2009–10 season, against Seeduwa Raddoluwa.
 From the opening order, he scored 12 runs.
 He bowled 3 overs in the match, conceding 21 runs.